How to Spot Red Flags, Fake Breeders & Avoid Online Fraud

 A responsible breeder will be transparent about their kittens, breeding practices, and cattery.
 Look for the following signs of legitimacy:

-A legitimate breeder will usually have a fleshed out website.
-They'll have an About Us page that tells you how they got into breeding.
+A legitimate breeder will usually have a fleshed-out website.
+They'll often include an About Us page that tells you how they got into breeding.

-Side Note: In contrast, A fake "About Us" page will be vague.
-It will not be about the actual "breeder" (because they are not breeders).
-Instead, it will use many words and have no substance or information.
+Side Note: A fake "About Us" page will be vague.
+It won’t mention anything personal about the breeder (because they aren’t one).
+Instead, it uses lots of words with no actual substance or information.

-They'll show photos of, and names of, their breeding cats - Kings and Queens.
-You can see the lineage of cats, and photos of the parents.
-You'll see their name and location.
+Real breeders will show photos and names of their breeding cats - Kings and Queens.
+You’ll be able to view their cats’ lineage and often photos of the parents.
+They’ll also share their name and location.

-This is another reason we recommend looking for your new kitten locally.
-Even if they aren't allowing cattery visitors, you can verify that it's a real place, with real local people and local references.
+Important: This is another reason we recommend looking for your new kitten locally.
+Even if cattery visits aren’t allowed, you can still confirm it's a real place with local people and local references.

 A responsible breeder will usually only have a few litters in their breeding program per year.